 The end goal of missions is to proclaim the name of Christ where He is not worshipped and to make disciples and see churches planted among every tribe and tongue and people and nation.
 While there are some deep disagreements between proponents of varying methodologies, most of us can agree on some things.
 We are eager to see disciples raised up and churches planted.
 Jesus is coming quickly and the need is urgent.
 However, the motive of urgency by itself can become far too man-centered.

 In addition to having the right goal, we also need to have the right measure of success.
 For the missionary, success is not tied to speed or results but faithfulness to God and his Word.
-Scripture teaches that the primary qualifications for Christian leaders are not gifts or skill but faithful character (1 Timothy 3:1–13, Titus 1:5–9).
-If we want to measure our success accurately, then character is a good place to start.
+Scripture teaches that the primary qualifications for Christian leaders are not gifts or skill but the faithful character.
+If we want to measure our success accurately, then the character is a good place to start.

 Our success should also be determined by how we carry out the missionary task.
 God’s Word has much to teach us here too.
 Most of the books of the New Testament are in fact letters written by missionaries and frontier church leaders to newly planted churches and young gospel ministers.
 God in his providence has inspired and preserved them for our instruction.
 May we listen to them and measure our success not in speed or numbers but in faithfulness.

 If the goal of missions is to raise up worshippers for God from every corner of the earth, then it is easy to feel an urge to go, go, go.
 But speed is not an end in itself.
 There are times when the Spirit brings supernatural revival and lends wings to a gospel effort.
 When this happens, praise God!
 He is the only one who can do it and he receives all the glory!
-But when speed becomes a goal or even a feature of our plans, it can lead to cutting corners and minimizing the clear teachings of Scripture.
+But when speed becomes a goal, it can lead to cutting corners and minimizing the clear teachings of Scripture.

 The Long View

 Among the hardest to reach people, we need missionaries who are willing to do long, hard work with only the approbation of God to spur them on.
 Sometimes an emphasis on speed can be motivated, whether consciously or unconsciously, by reporting structures meant to foster accountability.
-While gospel workers ought to be accountable to the churches that have sent them, both the sent and the sender would do well to remember that above all we are accountable to God for our faithfulness and obedience.
-In the end, doing something because it would make for a good Facebook post or an impressive newsletter is a poor motivation.
-The power to change a heart or raise up leaders qualified for ministry—whether it happens quickly or slowly—belongs to God alone.
+Gospel workers ought to be accountable to the churches that have sent them.
+Yet, they should remember that above all we are accountable to God for our faithfulness and obedience.
+In the end, doing something because it would make for a good Facebook post is a poor motivation.
+The power to change a heart or raise up leaders qualified for ministry belongs to God alone.